zupzup/blog/go-example-graphql/post.md

 }
 ```

+We also define a `fetchPostByiD(id)` function, which calls `http://jsonplaceholder.typicode.com/posts/${id}` and transforms the resulting JSON to a `Post`.
+Of course, there is also a `fetchCommentsByPostID(post.ID)` helper function, which does the same for comments, by fetching the data from `http://jsonplaceholder.typicode.com/posts/${id}/comments` and transforming it to `[]Comment`.

 Then we go on to create our graphQL schema.
-We start by defining the `queryType`, which is the root of our schema.
+We start by defining the `queryType`, which is the root of our schema:

 ```go
 func createQueryType(postType *graphql.Object) graphql.ObjectConfig {